 - 1,000 to 5,000 followers – 8.8%

 With micro-influencers, it’s not really about the number of followers, but more about how engaged their audience is.
 They have specific niche audiences and are extremely connected to them.
 This is key when it comes to working with influencers as ultimately, you want their followers to engage with their content and therefore engage with your brand.
+Although, you can always contact web design perth to obtain a professional opinion.

 Cost also plays a huge factor when choosing what kind of influencer to work with.
 If there is budget for an influencer campaign every quarter, you could opt for a big celebrity with thousands and thousands of followers and get one post.
 Or, you could go for 10-20 micro-influencers for the same price and possibly achieve a bigger reach, more engagement and better ROI.
 Of course, this decision is entirely dependent on the campaign objectives and will differ across the board.